 Altitude: Claimed to be at 18,380 feet, but actual height is 17,700 feet

 Roads: Lies 39 km from Leh; roads are paved from Leh till South Pullu i.e almost till 24 km; After that rock and dirt road with snow melting streams in between North Pullu to South Pullu.
 Overall the roads are continuous winding ones.

 Khardongla lies in the Ladakh range and is a gateway to Nubra and Shyok valleys.
 The pass was built in 1976 and opened to the public only in 1988.
 The pass is strategically important as it is used to carry supplies to the Siachen Glacier.
 Khardongla offers breathtaking views, is covered with snow all around and thousands of Tibetan prayer flags decorate the place.

-Indian as well as International tourists both need an Inner Line and Protected Area Permit for visiting this pass.
+For visiting this pass, Indian as well as International tourists both need a Leh Ladakh Inner Line and Protected Area Permit.

 - The roads are quite narrow & slippery because of the melting snow.

 - At this high altitude one is likely to suffer from AMS (Acute Mountain Sickness), so rush back towards lower altitude as the symptoms appear.
 Take help if it is severe.

 - The best time to visit is between May – September, however, the pass remains open throughout.

 Roads: Steep climb, well-constructed road but almost 15 km before and after the Chang La pass, the road is of loose dirt and slush.
 Small streams too appear across the road.